-The methodology for calculating vacancy rate mirrors that of the Northern Policy Institute's "Assessing Labour Market Shortages" series of reports on North Bay, Greater Sudbury, Timmins, Sault Ste.
-Marie, and Thunder Bay (Ross, 2020).
+The methodology for calculating vacancy rate mirrors that of the Northern Policy Institute's "Assessing Labour Market Shortages" series of reports on North Bay, Thunder Bay, Timmins, and Sault Ste.
+Marie (Ross, 2020).
 The series reflects trends from 2018, but this paper outlines updated calculations to reflect 2020 trends-the most recent full year with data available.
 A high job vacancy rate typically indicates a stronger labour market for job seekers, as it demonstrates that a higher proportion of the total labour market consists of vacant jobs needing to be filled (Lindzon, 2019).

-The data used to calculate job vacancy rates were obtained from Emsi Economic Modeling, which were provided through a partnership with the Ontario Ministry of Agriculture, Food and Rural Affairs.
+The data used to calculate job vacancy rates7 were obtained from Emsi Economic Modeling, which were provided through a partnership with the Ontario Ministry of Agriculture, Food and Rural Affairs.

-The methodology the Northern Policy Institute uses to calculate vacancy rate is explained in the "Assessing Labour Market Shortages" paper series by Alex Ross (2020).
+7 The methodology the Northern Policy Institute uses to calculate vacancy rate is explained in the "Assessing Labour Market Shortages" paper series by Alex Ross (2020).

 According to Table 1, multiple management-related occupations appear to have the highest job vacancy rates (NOC Skill Level 0).
-Additionally, there are two Skill Level C occupations facing high vacancy rates:
+Additionally, there were three Skill Level C occupations facing high vacancy rates:

-- Other installers, repairers, and servicers - Customer and information services representatives
+- Other installers, repairers, and servicers - Home care providers and educational support occupations - Customer and information services representatives

-There were also two Skill Level A occupation with a high vacancy rate:

-- Therapy and assessment professionals - · Optometrists, chiropractors, and other health diagnosing and treating professionals
+There were also two Skill Level A occupations with a high vacancy rate: Optometrists, chiropractors, and other health diagnosing and treating professionals, and Pharmacists, dietitians, and nutritionists.